 Introduction to Night Photography

-*Gear Requirements* – Any DSLR or Mirrorless camera which has RAW capability and manual exposure controls will work for this class.
-Additionally, students will need a tripod and intervalometer for steady times long exposures.
-(Some camera models have built in intervalometers, please refer to your camera manual)
+Gear Requirements: Any camera which has RAW file capability and manual exposure controls will work for this class.
+Additionally, students will need a tripod and intervalometer/remote control for steady long exposures.
+Equipment needs will be covered in the first session, bring your camera if you have questions.

 To participate in this class, student must be 18 years of age or the minimum of a high school graduate (or the equivalent).